eraygundogmus/eraygundogmus/README.md

 # Hello, folks!
 <h3> My name is Eray Gundogmus and I'm a software developer and UI/UX Designer.
 I'm from Turkey, living in Istanbul and I'm not currently working in a company.
-Now I am aiming to learn three.js and improve my JavaScript skills</h3>  <br> <br> <br>
+Now I am aiming to learn three.js and improve my JavaScript skills</h3>  <br>
 <br>
 <h3>  Code: JavaScript <br>
 Technologies